 Laumeier started the In-Residence Program in 2012 to bring different forms of social and intellectual artistic practice into the public spaces of the Park.
 In-Residence artists complement the Park’s thematic exhibitions and deepen the exploration of topics relevant to Laumeier's cultural landscape.

 2016 In-Residence: Musicians Barbara Harbach + Jim Henry

 2014 In-Residence: Archaeologists Joe Harl + Robin Machiran

 2012 In-Residence: Composer Eric Hall

 KAROLINA HALATEK 2018 CEC ARTS LINK FELLOW

 Drawing on the unique mission of the organization as an outdoor sculpture park with a focus on public, large-scale sculpture and a particular interest in experimentation with new ways of highlighting the intersection of art and nature, Laumeier Sculpture Park organized a multi-faceted calendar of activities for Polish artist Karolina Halatek, focusing on professional growth, exhibition of new work and network building.
 Halatek’s CEC Fellowship couldn’t have come at a more perfect time for Laumeier.
 The nature of Karolina’s work with a focus on the medium of light, space and the environment through large interactive sculpture, fit perfectly into our curatorial and programmatic focus during the next six months and is directly related to the Park’s mission.
-During the Fall/Winter season, Laumeier will feature a series of nighttime events titled Laumeier After Dark that provide opportunities to explore the art and nature connection through after dark activities including nature-based night hikes and performance iron pours, illuminating the Park’s landscape.
+During the Fall/Winter season, Laumeier featured a series of nighttime events titled Laumeier After Dark that provided opportunities to explore the art and nature connection through after dark activities including nature-based night hikes and performance iron pours, illuminating the Park’s landscape.